Observation of non-sinusoidal current-phase relation in graphene Josephson junctions

 The circuit used to extract the CPR is shown in Fig. 1(a).
 The Josephson junction is connected in parallel with a fabricated thin film superconducting loop of inductance \textit{L}.
 A current \textit{I} injected into the circuit divides so that the phases across the junction and the loop are equal (i.e. ) where $\Phi$ is the flux in the loop and $\Phi_{o}$ is a flux quantum.
+The electrodes leading to the junction are intentionally narrow and spread apart to minimize any parasitic geometric inductance that could affect the CPR.
 The component of current in the loop inductor is measured by coupling the flux in the loop to a commercial dc SQUID via a filamentary superconducting flux transformer.
 From the circuit in Fig. 1(a), it can be seen that the current \textit{I$_{J}$} and phase $\phi$ across the junction are given by:

-where $I_{L}$ is the current through the inductor, and $V_{SQUID}$ is the measured SQUID voltage, with $V_{\Phi}$ the flux transfer function ($dV_{SQUID}/d\Phi$).
-To extract the CPR, it is necessary that the $V_{SQUID}$ vs $I$ characteristics remain non-hysteretic.
-For a sinusoidal CPR, this requires that $\beta_{L}=2\pi L I_{c}/\Phi_{o}\leq1$; for a CPR with higher harmonics, the condition is more stringent, however due to noise-rounding this condition gives a reasonable estimate for the range of critical currents at which the CPR can be determined, as discussed in the SI.
-For our circuit, $L\sim $2.3nH, which sets the limit of $I_{c}<$ 135nA for the junction.
+where $I_{L}$ is the current through the inductor, and $V_{SQUID}$ is the measured SQUID voltage, with $V_{\Phi}$ the flux transfer function.
+Noise and thermal drift affecting the flux transformer are removed by measuring the differential SQUID response $\Delta V_{SQUID}$($I$) with a lock-in amplifier.
+The integration of $\Delta V_{SQUID}$ subsequently produces $V_{SQUID}$($I$).
+In order to maintain non-hysteretic, ideal behavior in the circuit for CPR extraction, the condition $\beta_{L}=2\pi L I_{c}/\Phi_{o}\leq1$ must be met \cite{tinkham}.
+While this condition applies exactly for a sinusoidal CPR, it also applies approximately to any CPR that is nearly harmonic.
+For all samples, $L\sim $2.0 nH, requiring $I_{c}<$ 135 nA in the junctions to extract the CPR.
+To satisfy this constraint, junction widths were minimized to reduce $I_{C}$.